azoth-lang/azoth.libs/README.md

 Packages in this repository not included in the standard library:

+* `azoth.testing`: the standard unit testing framework for azoth.
 * `azoth.text.unicode`: provides advanced Unicode functionality that requires additional lookup tables and may need to be updated with the Unicode standard more frequently than the standard library.